IVIURRAY/yt-eve/README.md

 ```

 ## Tidy
-The `tidy` command is used to tidy a driectory into sub-folders based on the file's extension.
+The `tidy` command is used to tidy a directory into sub-folders based on the file's extension.

 A detail explaniation can be found [here](https://www.youtube.com/watch?v=cmVt-ggdVz0).